markmoxon/elite-source-code-bbc-master/3-assembled-output/README.txt

 ---------------------------------------
-Acornsoft Elite
+Acornsoft Elite (Compendium version)

-Version: BBC Micro B+ version of the original BBC Master release
+For the BBC Micro B+

-Variant: Acornsoft SNG47 release
+Based on the Acornsoft SNG47 release of Elite by Ian Bell and David Braben
-Product: Acornsoft SNG47
+Copyright (c) Acornsoft 1985

-BBC Micro B+ conversion by Mark Moxon
+Contains the BBC Master version with flicker-free planet drawing and more, all backported by Mark Moxon

 See www.bbcelite.com for details

-Build: 2025-07-27 16:01:16
+Build: 2025-07-27 16:11:30
 ---------------------------------------